Beginner's Guide to Hammocks for Backpacking

 An underquilt hangs under your hammock to keep you warm.
 Many underquilts are designed to fit specific hammock models.

-Instead of using an underquilt, you can also put a sleeping pad on top of the hammock.
-However, it might not be as warm as a high-end underquilt, and it might be hard to fit it comfortably in your hammock.
+Instead of using an underquilt, you can put a sleeping pad on top of the hammock.
+However, it might not be as warm as a high-end underquilt, and it might not fit comfortably in your hammock.

 Bug Net